Image

 Perturbation Training Reduces Falls in People With AD

-Training may help reduce falls in Alzheimer's patients.
+Training may help reduce falls for those with Alzheimer's.

 Recruiting